maplerainresearch/MRR_ESPE/README.md

 # Firmware

 Marlin 2.0 has added support for ESP32, including the use of I2S to drive motor steppers.
 This board was based on the pins definition file pins_ESP32.h with some modifications based on MRR ESPA. <br>
-In addition, [Luc](https://github.com/luc-github) has been working on a Marlin fork which incorporates part of his ESP3D webUI into Marlin itself.
+In addition, [Luc](https://github.com/luc-github) has been working on a Marlin fork which incorporates part of his ESP3D webUI into Marlin itself.<br>

+**Note: There is a problem with the I2S stepper stream in Marlin firmware; it may result in random pauses during prints**<br>

 ## Flashing firmware